-You can speak to us about a transfer of equity for the following circumstances:
+You can speak to us about changing borrowers, known as a Transfer of Equity, in the following circumstances:

 If you want to transfer the property ownership and mortgage into your sole name due to any of the circumstances above, you will need to be able to prove to us that you can afford to pay the mortgage on your own.